carloacu/sequential-goals-planner/README.md

  * Domain: Set of all the actions that the bot can do.
  * Fact: Axiomatic knowledge
  * World: Set of facts currently true
- * Goal: Characteritics that the world should have.
+ * Goal: Characteristics that the world should have.
 It is the motivation of the bot for doing actions to respect these characteristics.
  * Problem: Current world, goal for the world and historical of actions done.